PannagadharaKS/PannagadharaKS/README.md

 ---
 ## Currently Working On

-Recovering from Pneumonia while learning Japanese (N5 level) in my free time.
+Learning Japanese (N5 level) while recovering from Pneumonia in my free time :>)

 ---